How to Increase GABA

 Other Natural Ways to Boost GABA

 There are also a number of natural ways to boost GABA levels that don’t involve supplements.
-Daily exercise, meditation, and diet can all improve GABA without any downsides!
+Daily exercise, meditation, and diet can all help you start naturally increasing your GABA levels.

 Yoga is widely known for its numerous health benefits such as reducing stress and improving relaxation.
 It may also reduce inflammation, depression, chronic pain, and improve heart health, quality of life, and sleep quality.
 Incorporating yoga into your daily routine can greatly improve physical and mental health.

 One study found test participants had a 27% increase in GABA after one 60-minute yoga session 20.